WiegnerO/Imagify/README.md

   "price": "< image_price_value >",\
   "characteristics" : "< an array of characteristics >"\
 }
+- If you are using the Imagify_UI application navigate to http://localhost:4200/addImagePage and fill out the form to add a new image

 ### Delete an image
 - In your API testing tool make a POST request http://localhost:5000/api/images/:image_id